-Check out these fun activities for every age, ability, schedule, and budget.
-Some people like to swim but others prefer hiking.
-Maybe you want to take classes or learn a new skill.
-No matter what you like to do, Red Wing has something for you.
-Not sure what to do?
 Use the filter below to pick a season.
 After that, scroll to find things you might like to try.
-I you’re used to walking, try hiking a route, or maybe taking a bicycle or kayak out.
+If you’re used to walking, try hiking a route, or maybe taking a bicycle or kayak out.
 After all, there are plenty of things to do in beautiful Red Wing!
 Do you want to get active right away?
 If so, check out the walk, hike, or spring activities tabs.
 Also, if you are looking for paved paths, click on roll.
 Another option is to play in the park with the kids?
-Maybe you’re looking for more adventurous things to do?
-If so, try check out the Environmental Learning Center’s rocking climbing video on our home page.
+Maybe you’re looking to be a bit more adventurous?
+If so, try check out the Environmental Learning Center’s rock climbing on our video page.

-Still not sure what to do?
+Still not sure what to explore?
 Try searching ‘Spring’ activities below!

 Here in Red Wing, we have many things to do for all ages.
 However, with so many options it can be hard to pick one thing!
 You can talk a short walk, a long hike, or an afternoon paddle through the Mississippi River backwaters.
 So, check out our favorite ways to get active and explore Red Wing, Minnesota.